Instructions for Completing the Registrar Accreditation Application

-All applications must be submitted in hard copy form.
-No e-mail applications will be accepted.
+Applications may be submitted via email or in hard copy form.
 A completed application includes the following materials:

-- Answers to application questions, on separate paper, typed or printed, with each answer corresponding to each numbered question.
+- Answers to application questions, with each answer corresponding to each numbered question.
 If the answer to a question is available on an attached supporting document, please type "See_________" and provide a reference to the relevant document and page number.

 - All supporting documents, as specified by the application questions.
 These should each be labeled with an easily identifiable title and with page numbers, so that references to documentary information will be easy to find.
 Please attach all supporting documents to the back of your answer pages.

-Completed Applications must be sent by registered mail or courier to ICANN at the following address:
+Completed Applications may be sent via email to: firstname.lastname@example.org or by registered mail or courier to ICANN at the following address:

 Internet Corporation for Assigned Names and Numbers